aptech/docs/docs/data-management/data-cleaning.rst

 Setting a variable type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:func:`dfType` sets the variable type of one or more columns of a matrix or dataframe.
+:func:`asdate` sets the variable type of one or more columns of a matrix or dataframe to be a date.
+It can also optionally set the date display format.

 ::